-Vintage clothing has boomed in popularity and indeed price recently.
-The UK’s first ‘vintage department store’ even opened in East London late last year.
+Vintage clothing has boomed in popularity and indeed price in recent years.
+The UK’s first ‘vintage department store’ even opened in East London four years ago.
 But there are still bargains to be had at vintage and pre-owned fairs.

 And if you’re in London for the day, head to the Spitalfields area near Liverpool Street Station.
 Along with several permanent retro and vintage shops, fairs and markets frequently spring up over the weekend.
 Camden Market and Portobello Road Market are further hotspots for oldie rags in the capital.

-Of course, there are still bargains to be had on the high street; so don’t rule out a visit to Primark, Topshop, H&M, Zara and the likes.
+Of course, there are still bargains to be had on the high street; so don’t rule out a visit to Primark, Topshop, H&M, TK Maxx and the like.